mishaberrien/Movie-Performance-Analysis/README.md

 ## Movie Performance Analysis
-In this project, we analyze movie data from the Internet Movie Database (IMDB) and the Movie Database (MD).
+In this project, we analyze movie data from the Internet Movie Database (IMDB) and the Movie Database (Movie DB).

 #### Project Status: [Completed]